Kheirlb/ir-cam/README.md

 - Setup Time (Feeds into the above 5)
 - Security (Multiple Viewing but One Controller, Password)
 - Media (Broadcasting to Internet, Broadcasting to All Bunkers, Broadcasting with Other Data)
-- Uses (Hot Fire, Pan/Tilt, Recording, Overlay, Outreach)
+- Uses (Hot Fire, Pan/Tilt, Recording, Outreach, Electronics (High Current), Cryogenic Tests)